DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 `typedef ACE_Vector<AST_Annotation_Appl> AST_Annotation_Appls` with a class of the same name.
 This also allowed for moving `UTL_find_annotation` into `AST_Annotation_Appls` as `find` for a nicer design.

+### TAO 2.5.6

+The TAO IDL Frontend no longer internally prefixes annotation names and annotation member names with `_cxx_` if they are also a C++ keyword.